Photo Sensitive

 Before Louis Daguerre And Henry Fox Talbot, A French-Italian-Monegasque In Brazil Invented La Photographie.

 Hercule’s story begins in Europe’s elegant margins rather than its capitals.
 Born in Nice in 1804 to a family of artists deeply intertwined with the Monegasque court, his creative inheritance ran through generations: his grandfather Claude Vignalis painted officially for the Prince of Monaco; his uncle Jean-Baptiste Vignalis received a royal scholarship from Prince Honoré III and went on to win the prestigious Prix de Rome at the Académie de France in Italy; and his brother Fortuné Florence would later serve as Monaco’s consul - a mayoral-equivalent post - from 1848 to 1856, remaining close to the princely family.
-Hercule’s son, Philibert Florence, became one of Monaco’s most respected nineteenth-century artists and is today commemorated with a street bearing his name near the Prince’s Palace.
+Hercule’s nephew, Philibert Florence, became one of Monaco’s most respected nineteenth-century artists and is today commemorated with a street bearing his name near the Prince’s Palace.

 Though adventure would lead Hercule across oceans, he never severed these dynastic ties; Monaco remained a living presence throughout his life, one he physically returned to in 1855 to bid farewell to his octogenarian mother.